-PCDForum Campaign I: Changing the story that the foreign aid system serves the poor (1990-1995).
+PCDForum Campaign I: Challenging the story that the foreign aid system serves the poor (1990-1995).

 [See the The Forum and the Economic Story Revolution]

-The New Story: Far from being charitable benefactors of the poor, the policies and programs of foreign aid programs commonly transfer economic power and resources from weak to strong nations and from poor to rich people.
-Real progress depends people gaining equitably distributed local control over economic priorities and resources and building their capacity to manage those resources in response to their own needs and values.
+The New Story: Far from easing the burdens of poverty, the policies and programs of foreign aid programs commonly transfer economic power and resources from weak to strong nations and from poor to rich people.
+Real progress depends on people gaining equitably distributed local control over economic priorities and resources and building their capacity to manage those resources in response to their own needs and values.
 The leadership for positive change must come from citizen movements.